 If the DRB To Be Setup List IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall act as specified in the TS 38.401 [4].
+If the UL BH RLC CH Information IE is included in the DRB to Be Setup Item IEs IE, the gNB-DU shall, if supported, use the specified BH RLC channel for transmitting the related GTP-U packets to the gNB-CU.

+If the BH RLC Channel To Be Setup List IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall act as specified in TS 38.401 [4].

+If the BH RLC Channel To Be Modified List IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall act as specified in TS 38.401 [4].

+If the BH RLC Channel To Be Released List IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall release the BH RLC Channels in the list.

 If two UL UP TNL Information IEs are included in UE CONTEXT MODIFICATION REQUEST message for a DRB, the gNB-DU shall include two DL UP TNL Information IEs in UE CONTEXT MODIFICATION RESPONSE message and setup two RLC entities for the indicated DRB. gNB-CU and gNB-DU use the UL UP TNL Information IEs and DL UP TNL Information IEs to support packet duplication for intra-gNB-DU CA as defined in TS 38.470 [2].
 The first UP TNL Information IE of the two UP TNL Information IEs is for the primary path.

 If Duplication Activation IE is included in the UE CONTEXT MODIFICATION REQUEST message for a DRB, the gNB-DU should take it into account when activing/deactiving CA based PDCP duplication for the DRB.